Artist Fatema Josh - A personal story

 My journey in the United States began in 2002 in Rochester NY, where I started my family in a land foreign to me.
 It was thousands of miles away from my hometown, Klang Malaysia where I was born and grew up.
 My husband’s work brought us here and we lived remote for seven years.
 Although beautiful, it had harsh winters and most of our time would be spent indoors, except for the two summer months that came by during the year.
 His travel oriented job and my solitude ignited the artist within me that had diminished after graduating from Art & Design school with my major in Graphic Design.
 Illustrations were than a mere subject but I started using my experience and former education to bring back some joy and creativity.
 I purchased some basic art supplies from our nearest and only art store and started expressing myself.
 It was as if I found a friend through my canvas, with whom I could speak and the other would always listen.
 It was a joy resonating with my thoughts and emotional state while expressing my heart and mind on an empty canvas.
 This eventually carved my path in pursuing my creative voice through visual arts.

-I’m always connected with intuitive experiences and derive inspirations from personal moods, nature , travel and life at large.
+I’m always connected with intuitive experiences and derive inspirations from events in my life and nature.
 I have a romantic relationship with my canvas, I find it to be my best friend with time and a platform to capture my stories through colors and various techniques.
+I want the viewer and my collector to have a similar experience when connecting to my visual stories.

 My process usually involves experimenting with colors through various layers and undefined brushstrokes, leaving it for the viewer to create an imagination of his own.
-Having a vague vision in my mind beforehand helps me execute my paintings through a thoughtful process.
-I feel my work should convey happiness and positive vibes as compared to disturbing images from events around us regularly.
-I live in a fantasy world surrounded by dreamy visuals in my mind, hoping to express those ideas on my canvas.
-They’re mostly spontaneous ideas that mean something to me, touch my heart in many ways and I wish to share it with my viewers, so they could find their happy spot amidst my dreams and vision.
-I think we all need a space to calm our struggles and moods and to be able to connect ourselves into telling our stories beyond words, in a more wholesome and universal language.
+Having a vague concept in my mind beforehand helps me execute my paintings through a thoughtful process.
+I feel my work should convey joy and positive vibes as compared to disturbing images from events around us regularly.
+I live in a world surrounded by dreamy visuals in my mind, hoping to express those ideas on my canvas.
+They’re mostly spontaneous ideas that mean something to me, have touch my heart in many ways and I wish to share it with my viewers, so they could find their meaning amidst my vision.
+I think we all need a space to calm our struggles and retreat and to be able to connect ourselves using a more wholesome and universal language.
 I seek that calm space in my work, inspired to deliver the same to the ones visualizing it.

-My original works have been exhibited in the City Hall of Houston and the Houston Public Library in recent years.
+My original pieces have been exhibited in the City Hall of Houston, Pearl Fincher Museum of Fine Arts and the Houston Public Library in recent years.
 I am affiliated with the Islamic Arts Society of Houston and have been participating with various charitable organization such as the YMCA International, Art on the Avenue CDC and IRUSA as an artist.

 I have frequently participated in group gallery shows in the Houston and Galveston area and have been curated into Juried competitions.
 Much recently, I was invited to spot in a commercial campaign empowering woman on National television by the Texas Woman's Hospital in 2018, in Houston.